Akash743/Azure-Data-Engineering-Project-AP-Morgan/README.md

 2. Processing using Azure Databricks: Create Azure Databricks Workspace
 3. Create SQL server and attach database to it.
 A server can have multiple databases.
 Check the Add Current Client IP address
 4. Install SSMS(Sequel Server Management Studio) in personal system and connect Azur DB with it using Azure Server name.
 Add CLient IP to Firewall settings.
-5. Create Table using query.
+5. Create Table named 'FileDetailsFormat' using query.
 Table contains the correct file schema.
 Will use this format stored in table to validate the files

    ![image](https://github.com/Akash743/Azure-Data-Engineering-Project-AP-Morgan/assets/57750483/57dec0bb-b40f-4ca8-8b64-c50fbce0550e)

-We have a three different type of file available.
+We have three different type of file available.

 One could be product, another one could be product description and then the third one could be a customer.